M3wP/Monopoly/C64/readme.md

   occurs in my testing.
 From what I have been able to see, it seems that some IRQ is not being acknowledged correctly when this occurs.
 I have attempted another fix but I am unsure if I have succeeded.
-* Load times on a real machine will seem extraordinarily long compared with other games due to the fact that I'm currently not using any compression.
-I will fix this before release.
 * SFX often get lost and "music" breaks up because of the limited number of channels (two) available to play sounds on.
 The third voice is used for random number generation.
 Even though it is a more